-- · Login into the jump box machine. - Download the HELM chart and docker images packages as delphix-dct-x.0.0.tar.gz, which is available on the download site. - Extract the downloaded.tar.gz file to get the HELM chart and Docker images. - · Load extracted Docker images using following:
+- Download the HELM chart and docker images packages as delphix-dct-x.0.0.tar.gz75, which is available on the download site76. - Extract the downloaded.tar.gz file to get the HELM chart and Docker images. - Load extracted Docker images using following: